rmachielse/ember-cli-mobile-chrome-apps/README.md

 - `ember cordova:upgrade`
   This command can be used to upgrade your cordova project when a new version of google's `cca` is being released.
   You'll also be prompted to do so when you build the app and there is an update.

+### Known limitations

+- Both chrome and cordova apps seem not yet able to handle pushState.
+Make sure `locationType` is set to `hash` in your `config/environment.js` file.
+- Depending on your configuration, you might need to disable fingerprinting.
+If you have symlinked `apps/chrome/window.html` to `dist/index.html`, the asset urls in `app/index.html` will be compiled like normal.
+However, if you have a different window.html, it will not be compiled and thus will not be able to handle fingerprinted assets.
+In that case you have to disable it in `ember-cli-build.js` by setting `fingerprint` to `{ enabled: false }`.

 ## License